redhat-et/MCU/mcm/README.md

 ## Requirements

-TCM depends on the following libraries (installed from `requirements.txt`):
+mcm depends on the following libraries (installed from `requirements.txt`):

 - `typer`
 - `rich`